 Of course, you could try and repot your container grown tree to a bigger container, and hope it will save you money next year too!

-How to buy the best real Christmas tree
+Find out how to buy the best real Christmas tree - and keep it healthy

 It’s a truism that little children often like to play with the box more than the toy it once contained, but an empty cardboard box holds little allure for us less-playful adults.